Generic name: cefuroxime (oral/injection) [ SEF-ue-ROX-eem ]

-Brand Name: Ceftin, Kefurox, Zinacef, Zinacef ADD-Vantage, Zinacef TwistVial
+Brand names: Ceftin, Kefurox, Zinacef, Zinacef ADD-Vantage, Zinacef TwistVial

 What is cefuroxime?

-Cefuroxime injection is sometimes given just before a surgery to prevent infection.
+Cefuroxime injection is sometimes given before and after a surgery to prevent infection.

 Cefuroxime may also be used for purposes not listed in this medication guide.

 Cefuroxime can cause serious or life-threatening allergic reactions.
 Tell your doctor if you have an allergy to an antibiotic, especially penicillin.

 Before taking this medicine

 Cefuroxime can cause serious or life-threatening allergic reactions.
 You should not use cefuroxime if you have ever had a severe allergic reaction to an antibiotic, such as: